fireproof-storage/fireproof/README.md

 ## Why choose Fireproof

-Compared to other embedded ledgers, Fireproof:
+Compared to other embedded databases, Fireproof:

 - is network aware, encrypted, and multi-writer safe
 - is designed for real-time collaboration with CRDTs